automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Giganotosaurus.md

 # Giganotosaurus
-## Description: Not quite a "Gigantosaurus," but close enough.
+## Not quite a "Gigantosaurus," but close enough.